Assistance programs in Omaha and Douglas County.

 Find how to apply for financial help in the city of Omaha and surrounding Douglas county.
 Assistance, including grants or cash, is available to help pay for paying housing costs such as rent or mortgages.
-There is also free food and clothes from charities, job training programs, as well as energy or heating bill help during the summer and winter months.
+There is also free food, school supplies and clothes from charities, job training programs, as well as energy or heating bill help during the summer and winter months.

 Veterans housing and financial aid for rent

 Omaha Nebraska is often provided several million dollars in federal funds that are to be used to provide housing assistance to veterans.
 The program is known as HUD’s Veterans Affairs Supportive Housing Program (HUD-VASH), and it will provide local public housing agencies and charities with thousands of rental assistance vouchers that are specifically targeted to assist both homeless veterans and those at risk of losing their homes in the Omaha area.

 There are many public housing authorities in the area that administer HUD’s Housing Choice Voucher Program (HCV), and they work very closely with the Veteran Affairs Medical Centers to manage the housing assistance program.
 In addition to the rental assistance that is offered, VA Medical Centers also provides case management and supportive services to eligible homeless veterans.
 Dial (402) 453-5656 to apply.

 Douglas County Nebraska financial assistance programs help with bills